A Visit to the Christmassy South of France

 Béziers

-Every year it is a big surprise how Béziers dresses up for Christmas.
+Every year, it is a big surprise how Béziers dresses up for Christmas.
 The city takes great care in transforming the historical city centre into a Winter Wonderland.
-In my humble opinion, they have succeeded again this year.
-You can visit the decorations and illuminations from November 27 till January 8.
+You can visit the decorations and illuminations from November 22 till January 5.
 They are mainly scattered around the Place Jean Jaurès, including a giant Christmas tree at the feet of Paul Riquet’s statue.
-This year, there are also many other events, like a modestly sized Christmas market at Les Allées Paul Riquet, several Christmas parades and bands, the musical fountains and the Place Jean Jaurès, a funfair at the Place du 14 Juillet, and more.
+While admiring the beautiful twinkling lights, you can warm yourself at one of the food stands along Les Allées Paul Riquet or find the perfect gift to put under your tree.
+Of course, music and parades will cheer up the city centre.
+And you might even sing along to Christmas carols with a traditional banda!
+On top of that, the musical fountains at the Place Jean Jaurès will change colours and tunes to fit the seasonal fun, a funfair lands at the Place du 14 Juillet, and more.
 Here you can read the complete program.

 Office de Tourisme, Place du Forum